ayushx007o/Code-Editor/README.md

-# CodePen-clone
+# Code-Editor
-A responsive CodePen clone built using React.
+A responsive web based code editor built using React.
 The @uiw/react-codemirror package is reponsible for building & customising the code editors.
 The app is divided into two sections, editor & simulator containers.
 The editor container consists of 3 editors each for HTML, CSS & JS.
 The simulator is an iframe view, where the code from the editors, compile down to render website inside it.

 # Features
 <ul>